Drive for Charley's Taxi, take home cash daily.

 - Do I need special licensing?
 No, but you will need to meet the Taxi Ordinance qualifications.

 - Who pays for my insurance?
 If you own your car, you pay for your own insurance.
 If you rent a taxicab, it is already insured and the cost is included in the rental fee.
 Most new drivers first rent a taxi to find out if they like and are suited to the work.
 Once they find out the income potential, they often license their own car.

 - What kind of training will I have to go through?
 Our standards are the highest anywhere.
 We will help you study for the Oral Exam.
 It’s important that you go to every place on the list.
 You must take the shortest most economical route (unless customer directs you otherwise.
 For example, the hospital questions will test you on the location of the Emergency entrance and the Main Entrance).
 For the Written Exam, read the Ordinance.
 Once you get your license, plan to spend at least 1/2 day in our Dispatch room.
 You will get a sense of how and what the dispatchers are doing while you watch videos.
 Our Driver Education includes Safety & Security, Serving the Elderly & Disabled, Hawaiiana, Multi-Cultural training (Taxi Talk in Japanese), Security & Community Policing, Harassment Free Workplace: What is Sexual Harassment, Accident Reporting & Photographing the Scene of Accident, Public Accommodations (ADA compliance), and Charley’s Taxi Orientation and Tutorial in using our high-tech in-car computer with remote control, Credit Card terminal, two-way radio, smart taximeter, and in-car security camera & security procedures.
 We also conduct several mandatory training classes per year.
 Certificates are issued for National Safety Council Defensive Driving classes.

-If you’d like to drive for Charley’s Taxi, please call us at 233-3333 or fill out this contact form.
+If you’d like to drive for Charley’s Taxi, please fill out this application form. ]